 - Rear-wheel drive

-- Six-speed manual or six-speed automatic transmission
+- Six-speed manual or new seven-speed dual-clutch automated manual transmission

 - Optional paddle shifters for automatic transmission